Har1sh-k/sast-bench/README.md

 **Core Track** cases are closed-world synthetic benchmarks.
 Every finding outside the annotated region is a known false positive.
 Strict scoring labels apply.

 **Full Track** cases are real-world repo snapshots with one disclosed vulnerability.
 Additional findings may be legitimate issues in the repo.
-The benchmark only scores whether the disclosed target was detected — it does not claim that every other finding is wrong.
+The benchmark only scores whether the disclosed target was detected - it does not claim that every other finding is wrong.

+### PR mode scoring language

+PR mode uses a different top-level summary:

+- **Introduced Target Hit Rate**: did the scanner report the vulnerability introduced by the simulated PR?
+- **Review Noise**: new-in-head review findings that did not match the introduced target
+- **Capability Noise**: review findings that hit capability-safe regions

+See [docs/PR_MODE.md](docs/PR_MODE.md) for the full PR-mode model and output schema.

 ## OWASP Agentic Top 10 Alignment